datahac/skein_how_we_work/README.md

 We try to use tools that support all of the languages and platforms we use to build applications, and those which provide integrations that make it easy to stay on top of errors.
 Such as Sentry's Slack integration for real-time alerts and Jira integration so we can prioritize bugs in the same place as features.

-We like and use Sentry.

 ## Acceptance Tests

 Acceptance tests are jobs stories turned into code.
 This code is run against the application.
 When executed for the first time, the test will fail.
 The developer writes application code until the test passes.

-When the test passes, the developer commits the code into version control with a message such as:
+When the test passes, the developer commits the code into version control.

->> Guest creates pledge

 The code is then run on the Continuous Integration server to make sure the acceptance test still passes in an environment that matches the production environment.